 While Linda may have retired from her job in 2000, she has never stopped being a mentor, sponsor, life coach and an inspiration to all who value making life better for people.
 She suffered a life threatening illness in 2011 and her only comment was on being released, “Glad I didn’t die then; still have more things to do”.

 Brian Song.
-I am currently in 11th grade.
-I attend Roslyn High School.
+I am currently a freshman at Purdue University.
 In my free time, I enjoy a multitude of activities.
 For example, I enjoy walking my dog outside, going on hikes in parks that I haven’t yet visited and exploring, playing video games, and watching wholesome yet thought provoking shows on Netflix, such as Breaking Bad.
 I also like to take care of the tomato plants in my backyard and partake in events in my community where I help around managing the environment.